badges/shields/doc/server-secrets.md

 Create an account, sign in and obtain generate a key on your [account page](https://www.pepy.tech/user).

-### Pypi
+### PyPI

 - `PYPI_URL` (yml: `public.pypi.baseUri`)

-`PYPI_URL` can be used to optionally send all the Pypi requests to a Self-hosted Pypi registry, users can also override this by query parameter `pypiBaseUrl`.
+`PYPI_URL` can be used to optionally send all the PyPI requests to a Self-hosted Pypi registry, users can also override this by query parameter `pypiBaseUrl`.

 ### SymfonyInsight (formerly Sensiolabs)